Dec 20, 2013 – 1:30pm -

 If a student is not placed in a job, then it is possible to graduate if 42 units of Computer Science courses are taken and when all of the student's educational expenses are paid to the University and the student successfully completes all curriculum and other requirements.
 (Please note that if you stay on campus to complete your studies you will be charged for the additional months of room and board).

 p) Development of Consciousness (DC) Requirements: The entire University campus has two regular group meditation sessions, once in the morning and again in the afternoon.
 This twice-a-day group practice of the Transcendental Meditation technique is part of a Development of Consciousness (DC) course that is required for each student.
-It is done outside of class time.
+The morning session is done outside of class time, but the afternoon session is in class.
 All students are automatically enrolled in this course each semester for each block enrolled in school and for each block living on-campus doing job search or working on staff.
 Academic credit is given for the DC courses.
-(Students also have shorter periods of group TM practice as part of some of their instructional classes.)
+(Students also practice the Transcendental Meditation technique for an additional 10 minute period in class at the end of the morning lecture and just before lunch.

-DC course grades are based on each student's participation in the course over an entire semester.
-That is, one grade will be assigned at the end of the semester and will be based on the average of the student's RC participation over all the blocks for which the student is registered in the semester.
-Thus, if circumstances during one block lead to lower attendance in the RC course, a student may still be able to pass the semester by higher levels of participation in other blocks in that semester.
+DC course grades are based on each student's participation in the class meditation, as well as completing the requirement of 6 personal TM checkings, and attending a minimum of 4 TM Knowledge meetings over their time on campus, and will be either a Pass (P) or Fail (F) grade.
+This grade will be assigned at the end of the semester and will be based on the average of the student's RC participation over all the blocks for which the student is registered in the semester.

-If a student has an DC grade of less than P, and leaves campus to begin his CPT part of the degree or for job search activities, that student will be required to return to campus at some time to enroll in extra group practice of the TM technique to bring the RC course grade up to passing.
+If a student has a DC grade of less than P, and leaves campus to begin his CPT part of the degree or for job search activities, that student will be required to fulfill the missing requirements at the local Transcendental Meditation Center in the town the student is living/working in.
 This must be completed at least one month before the date of graduation.

 a) On Campus